Deduplication Algorithms

 • Legacy: Historical algorithm with multiple conditions; only available in the Open Source version.

-Algorithm selection per parser is controlled by DEDUPLICATION_ALGORITHM_PER_PARSER (see the OS tuning page for configuration details).
+Algorithm selection per parser is controlled by DEDUPLICATION_ALGORITHM_PER_PARSER (see the Open-Source tuning page for configuration details).

 How endpoints are assessed per algorithm